-Roadmap 2025: 75% Waste Diversion Solid waste-aka the trash we send to the landfill-only accounts for about 4% of our overall greenhouse gas emissions.
-However, waste reduction is an accessible way to get involved in sustainable action and a significant focus in our Summit County community.
-Recycling and composting bins are provided wherever waste bins are encountered.
+Roadmap 2025: 75% Waste Diversion Solid waste-aka the trash we send to the landfill-only accounts for roughly 2-3% of our overall greenhouse gas emissions.
+However, waste reduction is an accessible way to get involved in sustainable action and a significant focus in our Summit County community. ۲ Recycling and composting bins are provided wherever waste bins are encountered.
 Staff are encouraged to bring compost and recycling from home, and unique strategies are employed to divert any and all material we can from the landfill.
-AREA-WIDE WASTE